 Applying business process automation solutions significantly reduces data processing delays and workflow disruption due to human error.
 In addition, BPA roll-out results in cost reduction, simplified procedures, and process visibility.

-The main issue is how it impacts employees.
+The main issue is how automating document filling impacts employees.
 Do automation solutions replace humans and leave no chances for them to keep working?
 Actually, successful companies try to find a balance between employees and technology.
-If achieved, the balance between human performance and smart automation deployment leads to an incredible boost to business efficiency, employee productivity, and customer satisfaction.
+If achieved, the balance between human performance and smart automation deployment, including automating document filling, leads to an incredible boost to business efficiency, employee productivity, and customer satisfaction.

 What to Automate?

 Here are some examples of operations that can be automated regarding your business needs and determined goals: